 Since Florida is in the early stages of legalizing sports betting, there aren’t any sportsbook partnerships yet.
 However, there are a few sportsbooks that tend to pop up first in new markets.
 They include big brands like DraftKings and FanDuel and new brands like WynnBet.
 Here’s our full list.

-DraftKings is in 13 states, putting it in more states than any other sportsbook brand.
+DraftKings is in more states than any other sportsbook brand.
 That shouldn’t be surprising.
 It was a fantasy sport giant before it expanded into sports betting.
 It also has the resources to go through the arduous process of applying for sports betting licenses in each state it expands to.
 Whenever Florida legalizes sports betting, bettors should count on DraftKings to be one of the first Florida sportsbooks.

 FanDuel was DraftKings’ biggest fantasy sports competitor and has become one of DraftKings’ largest sports betting competitors.
 It’s in 10 states, making it one of the largest sportsbook brands in the United States.
 However, its market share in each state rivals DraftKings.
 In Michigan, FanDuel secured a 28.3% market share.
 DraftKings only had 24.5%.
 Even though it’s in fewer states than DraftKings, FanDuel can capture more of the market in the states it’s in.
 It’s a force to be reckoned with, and it will certainly apply that same pressure in Florida.